 We're yet to see any reliable iPhone 13 price leaks but there are a couple of things to note.

 We'll have to wait and see whether Apple follows Samsung's lead, but don't hold your breath.
 As a luxury brand with a huge global following, its unlikely to indulge in anything so unseemly as price-cutting.
-More likely, the iPhone 13 will cost around the same as the iPhone 12 – from £799 ($799, AU$1349).
+Especially if the chip shortage continues to cause bottlenecks.
+More likely, the standard iPhone 13 price will track around the same as the standard iPhone 12 – from £799 ($799, AU$1349).

 - Browse today's best Apple deals: iPhone, iPad, HomePod